This PDF is the current document as it appeared on Public Inspection on 01/31/2013 at 08:45 am.

 Formal proposals should include the following:

-1. Description of the corridor—geography, States involved, Start Printed Page 65562metropolitan areas encompassed, and other relevant information which the proposer deems important.
+1. Description of the corridor—geography, States involved, metropolitan areas encompassed, and other relevant information which the proposer deems important.

 2. Transportation assets—describe the transportation assets, modes, and facilities within the corridor that the proposal will impact, including major highways (including truck routes), dedicated truck roadways, international border crossings (if applicable), rail lines, transit facilities, freight intermodal/transfer facilities, freight and passenger maritime facilities, waterways, airports, and existing ITS infrastructure.